 Give us courage to follow where you lead.
 Amen.

 What's happening now?

 • The Diocesan Council and our bishops named a 12-member Mission Strategy Implementation Organizing Team in December 2016.
-The team worked over the past year to identify next steps and new initiatives that uphold mission strategy themes, and to develop a prioritized implementation plan.The team reported its implementation recommendations at the Diocesan Convention on Nov.
+The team worked over subsequent months to identify next steps and new initiatives that uphold mission strategy themes, and to develop a prioritized implementation plan.The team reported its implementation recommendations at the Diocesan Convention on Nov.
 4, 2017.

 The team's recommendations include:

 (1) launching a process for intentional conversation to help build relationships among congregations;

 A member of each of the diocese's 12 deaneries will be invited to serve on the design team, and a weekend design workshop is planned for February 2018.
 A subset of the design team will then oversee the launch of the conversation initiative for the entire diocese.

 (2) implementing "Mission Match," a diocesan version of Episcopal Relief & Development's online asset mapping tool to help connect people and congregations in collaborative ministries;

 Is your congregation interested in getting started right away with "Mission Match"?
 Contact George Chu (firstname.lastname@example.org), Hilary Greene (email@example.com) or Libby Berman (firstname.lastname@example.org) for more information.